-His face of distain fell away as he watched Tenner pull up a small, metal, container, no larger than a mug.
+His face of disdain fell away as he watched Tenner pull up a small metal container no larger than a mug.
 All the markings had been scratched off, and the housing was dented.
-Nose ran over to Tenner as fast as his poor choice of footing would allow him, nearly falling many times he eventually reached Tenner and snatched the container from Tenner’s hands.
+Nose ran over to Tenner as fast as his poor choice of footing would allow him, nearly falling many times.
+He eventually reached Tenner and snatched the container from Tenner’s hands.

 “Oh, this is the good shit.”
 He said, practically salivating as he read what was left of the label on the bottom.
 “It comes from Vents.”

 Gargantuan recoiled.
-“You are a fucking addict, no sane person actually thinks that Vents is anything more than rat soup.
+“You are a fucking addict; no sane person actually thinks that Vents is anything more than rat soup.
 Even the assholes out here would know that.”
-He said kicking a mutilated corpse that laid at his feet.
-“But the poor bastards probably can’t get the Runners to deliver good emotion drugs out this far.
+He said, kicking a mutilated corpse that lay at his feet.
+“But the poor bastards probably can’t get the Runners to deliver good emotional drugs out this far.
 It would cost too much.”

 Nose looked away from Gargantuan and sheltered the container in his hands, pulling it close to his body.